 Survival estimates there are 15 uncontacted tribes in Peru.
-All of them live in the most remote, isolated regions of the Amazon rainforest, but their land is being rapidly destroyed by outsiders.
+They live in the most remote, isolated regions of the Amazon rainforest, but their land is being rapidly destroyed by outsiders.

 They include the Cacataibo, Isconahua, Matsigenka, Mashco-Piro, Mastanahua, Murunahua (or Chitonahua), Nanti and Yora.

 All of these peoples face terrible threats – to their land, livelihoods and, ultimately, their lives.
 If nothing is done, they are likely to disappear entirely.

 Uncontacted tribes are extremely vulnerable to any form of contact with outsiders because they do not have immunity to Western diseases.

 International law recognizes the Indians’ land as theirs, just as it recognizes their right to live on it as they want to.

 Following first contact, it is common for more than 50% of a tribe to die.
 Sometimes all of them perish.